-- My favorite flavor of conversations (sarcasm intended) was with adult leaders who saw gay men as a perversion and outright said or strongly implied that gay men were pedophiles.
+- My favorite conversations (sarcasm intended) were with adult leaders who saw gay men as a perversion and outright said or strongly implied that gay men were pedophiles.

 It was an uncomfortable few years, which is why I was so excited to receive a job offer to become the executive of a local Boys & Girls Club organization.

 My time with Boys & Girls Club (local)

 While I was coming out of the closet to more family and friends by this time, I strategically made the decision to professionally remain in the closet.
 The following is a myriad of reasons (aka fears) that ruled my life at the time and provided me with the excuses to remain closeted: